satvikxbansal/Spotter--Mediapipe-/README.md

 - Adjust hold or timed targets when supported.
 - Reset an exercise back to the generated plan.
 - Start the planned session.
+- Open evidence behind a plan insight when one is available.
+- Mark a plan insight as helpful or not helpful.

 Exercise swapping is intentionally hidden for now. `PlanSwapService` still exists as a foundation, but the current product keeps plan details focused on volume editing.